dylanpieper/chatalot/README.md

 chat <- chat_future(chat_openai(system_prompt = "Reply concisely, one sentence"))
 ```

-For maximum performance, set `chunk_size` to the number of prompts, which results in \~4-5x faster processing speed.
-However, progress will not be saved to the disk until all chats are processed
+For maximum performance, set `chunk_size` to the number of prompts, which is \~4-5x faster.
+However, progress will not be saved to the disk until all chats are processed.

 ``` r
 chat$batch(